databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/02-user/01-user-create-user.md

 [ WITH SET PASSWORD POLICY = '<policy_name>' ] -- Set password policy
 [ WITH SET NETWORK POLICY = '<policy_name>' ] -- Set network policy
 [ WITH DEFAULT_ROLE = '<role_name>' ] -- Set default role
+[ WITH DISABLED = true | false ] -- User created in a disabled state
 ```

 - *auth_type* can be `double_sha1_password` (default), `sha256_password` or `no_password`.
 - When you set a default role for a user using CREATE USER or [ALTER USER](03-user-alter-user.md), Databend does not verify the role's existence or automatically grant the role to the user.
 You must explicitly grant the role to the user for the role to take effect.
+- When `DISABLED` is set to `true`, the new user is created in a disabled state.
+Users in this state cannot log in to Databend until they are enabled.
+To enable or disable a created user, use the [ALTER USER](03-user-alter-user.md) command.

 ## Examples